 The school doors opened on August 12, 2009.
 In its inaugural year, Annunciation Catholic School offered 1st and 2nd grades.
-Adding a grade per year we reached our full K-8 status in 2015.
+Adding a grade per year, we reached our full K-8 status in 2015.
 We have now graduated seven 8th grade classes and are proud to say that 100% of students who apply to a Catholic High School are accepted.
-Our school enrollment has grown from 23 in 2009 to a 242 in 2022.
+Our school enrollment has grown from 23 in 2009 to 242 in 2022.

 Construction of the permanent school building was completed in December 2020.
 Grades K-8 are now housed in one building with secured entrances and surveillance cameras.
-The new church building is was completed in November 2021, and the new parish administration and faith formation building was completed this summer.
-Our campus build is complete!
+The new church building was completed in November 2021, and the new parish administration and faith formation building was completed in 2022.
+Our campus building project is complete!